akufenstudio/nsfw/README.md

 # Not Safe FrameWork

-NSFW is a framework dedicated to interactive and creative front-end developpment.
+`NSFW` is a framework dedicated to interactive and creative front-end developpment.

 ## Usage
 Put the `NSFW` files in your sources path and create an alias toward `akfn`.
 Then you will be able to use any of `NSFW` tools this way:

 ```
-import ClassNSFW from `akfn/nsfw/customPath/ClassNSFW`
+import ClassNSFW from 'akfn/nsfw/customPath/ClassNSFW'

 ```